newrelic/node-newrelic/cloud-tooling/azure-site-extension/README.md

 5. Restart application
     - Overview > Restart

+6. Send traffic to your application.
+You should see a `newrelic_agent.log` created in the `/site/wwwroot` directory and data should be flowing to your NR1 account.

 ### Using Kudu to view:
   - Site extension logs:
     - Development Tools > Advanced Tools > Go > Debug console > Powershell > SiteExtensions > Select the site extension > install.log (download the file or click on pencil icon to see it in the console)